 Target your forms based on the device a browser is using.
 You can choose to target mobile, desktop, or both.
 This allows you to only display forms on one device or another.

-Configure which URLs the form does and does not appear on.
+Additionally, you can configure which URLs the form does and does not appear on.
 You can toggle between "Containing" and "Exactly Matching."
 "Containing" includes any URL with part of the value you input.
 For example, if you input "Containing www.klaviyo.com/", this will include www.klaviyo.com/blog, www.klaviyo.com/features, and so on.

 "Exactly Matching" means that you can target one specific URL.
 For example, help.klaviyo.com/The-Signup-Form-Builder.